top of page

 Catholic Counseling Services

 Many dioceses offer mental health supports that align with Catholic teachings.
 These services often employ licensed professionals who understand the unique challenges faced by Catholics.
-Here are a few resources to consider:
+Here are a few resources to consider other than than the Catholic Professionals Mental Health Organization:

 Online Resources